Cyber Monday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 Laptops

-Staples has a 14-inch HP Pavilion laptop equipped with an Intel Core i5, 8GB of RAM and a 1TB hard drive for $370.
-Without an SSD, it may not be super fast -- but, at this price, it's a monster deal nevertheless.
+Staples has a 14-inch HP Pavilion laptop equipped with an Intel Core i5, 8GB of RAM and a 1TB hard drive for $460 (it was previously $370).
+Without an SSD, it may not be super fast -- so keep that in mind.
+It's still about $100 or so less than we'd normally expect to pay, but the best price has already come and gone.

+The deal appears to be sold out online, but is still available for pickup in some stores.

 It's not the fanciest laptop in the world, but it is slim and lightweight.
 And Walmart's configuration, which has an eighth-gen Intel Core i5 processor and 1TB hard drive, is a remarkable value.

-Lots of retailers have deals going on this machine -- but we haven't seen any better than this one from Office Depot.
-HP model 15-da0086od features some killer components including a Core i7 CPU, 8GB of RAM and an enormous 1TB hard drive.
+Lots of retailers have deals going on this machine.
+Office Depot has added $100 back onto the price of the HP model 15-da0086od, but it's still a nice price for a system that features some killer components including a Core i7 CPU, 8GB of RAM and an enormous 1TB hard drive.

-A simply killer deal from Office Depot.
+Like many of the best Black Friday and Cyber Monday deals, this one has shot up by $100 from its best price, but is still nicely discounted.
 The Flex 5's 15.6-inch display gives you more room for work and, complemented by its speakers, makes it good for video, music and games.
 It also has plenty of battery life to get you through the day.

 This deal is available in-store only.